Adopt

 Does Hobbs like children?

 I think I would love children who are not too little.
 Maybe teenagers or near teens.
 Someone to play with me.
 I live with a disabled young man and I have learned how to be very careful and gentle with him.
-I even let mom know when he needs her.
+I even let my foster mom know when he needs her.

 Favorite Toys: